emilyannwx/vitaminE-Equitable-AI-for-Dermatology/README.md

     source env/bin/activate  # For Windows: .\env\Scripts\activate
     ```

-3. Install dependencies:
-    ```bash
-    pip install -r requirements.txt
-    ```

-4. Download the dataset from Kaggle and place it in the `data/` folder as per the competition rules.
+3. Download the dataset from Kaggle and place it in the `data/` folder as per the competition rules.

-5. Launch Jupyter Notebook and open:
+4. Launch Jupyter Notebook and open:
     ```
     maria-s-notebook.ipynb
     ```